gwastro/pycbc/docs/catalog.rst

 ###################################################
-Catalog of LIGO/Virgo Gravitational-wave Mergers
+Catalog of Observed Gravitational-wave Mergers
 ###################################################

 Information about the growing catalog of gravitational-wave mergers can be